huggingface/datasets/datasets/c4/README.md

 A colossal, cleaned version of Common Crawl's web crawl corpus.
 Based on Common Crawl dataset: "https://commoncrawl.org".

-This is the version prepared by allenai, hosted at this page: https://huggingface.co/datasets/allenai/c4
+This is the version prepared by AllenAI, hosted at this address: https://huggingface.co/datasets/allenai/c4

 It comes in three variants: